Loading resources as clips#

 TextClip

-color, interlining, text alignement, etc.
+color, interlining, text alignment, etc.

 The font you want to use must be an OpenType font, and you will set it by passing the path to the font file.